jflorian/doubledog-iscsi/README.md

 ## Limitations

-Tested on Fedora 21, but likely to work on any Red Hat variant.
+Tested on Fedora 23, but likely to work on any Red Hat variant.
 See manifest/params.pp for the most likely obstructions.

+This should be compatible with Puppet 3.x and is being used with Puppet 4.x as well.

 ## Development